Why Should Yoga Practitioners Meditate? - Yoga Instructor Blog

 should Yoga practitioners meditateBy Faye Martins

 Why should Yoga practitioners meditate?
 Meditation is one of the most essential yogic techniques, but many classes focus on yoga poses.
-After all, at this time, the practice of yoga training has become more divorced from meditation than in the past, but it still remains crucial to even the most elemental understanding of yogic science.
-With the widespread adaptation of yoga by modern audiences, the emphasis is on movement.
-As a result, many classes are flow-based and some students question whether meditation is necessary to appreciate what yoga has to offer.
-Therefore, classes often contain Hatha and Vinyasa flow sequences.
-Accordingly, the common reason for flows is because students can’t sit still long enough to hold a pose.
-Furthermore, many people have a lot of nervous energy from desk jobs.
+After all, at this time, yoga training has become more divorced from meditation than in the past, but it remains crucial to even the most elemental understanding of yogic science.

 Connecting Systems

 Yoga and meditation are connected as intimately as breathing and air.
 One does not perform one without the existence of the other.
-Meditation practitioners are always practicing in some form of a posture.
-That anyone can question whether meditation is necessary to perform yoga speaks to the general lack of understanding on both subjects.
-Furthermore, yogic breathing, and postures, complement meditation for a complete health maintenance system.
+Meditation practitioners are constantly practicing in some form of posture.
+That anyone can question whether meditation is necessary to perform yoga speaks to the general lack of understanding of both subjects.
+Furthermore, yogic breathing and postures complement meditation for a complete health maintenance system.

 Purpose of Meditation in Yoga